Queen's death both challenge and reprieve for new UK leader

 Even before the funeral, Truss is quietly getting to know other world leaders.
 She is holding private meetings this weekend with key allies, including the prime ministers of Canada, Australia and New Zealand, Irish leader Micheal Martin and President Andrzej Duda of Poland, whose country is in the front line of support for Ukraine.

-A planned weekend meeting with U.S. President Joe Biden will now be held Wednesday at the U.N. in New York, Truss’s office said Saturday.
+A planned weekend meeting with U.S. President Joe Biden will now be held Wednesday at the U.N. in New York, Truss’ office said Saturday.

 “The fact that so many leaders from around the world … are flooding to London gives the new prime minister ample time for soft diplomacy, those quiet conversations before and after the funeral, which will help her achieve her objective — if it is achievable — of ‘global Britain,’” Seldon said.